CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6 - Horizontal Coordinates.md

 \end{align}
 }
 ```
-Just as with Example $24$, this is just a preliminary approximation, and these calculations must be repeated for a more accurate time of sunrise.
+Just as with example $24$, this is just a preliminary approximation, and these calculations must be repeated for a more accurate time of sunrise.

 At $t = 175 \text{ dy } 07:03:13$, $\lambda_\text{Sun} = 218\degree$ $2'$ $32.28''$.\
 Converting to equatorial coordinates: